Main Content

 Harris College of Nursing & Health Sciences

-Professor Alford is a life-long learner and exhibits a strong desire for continued course improvement, has a strong knowledge of course content and the ability to build rapport with her students.
-She is committed to making each student feel like they belong in the program, and she supports their progress from beginning to graduation, preparing them with knowledge and skills to be effective social workers.”
+Professor Alford has a strong desire for continued improving courses, a strong knowledge of course content, and the ability to build rapport with students.
+She is committed to making each student feel like they belong, and she supports their progress from beginning to graduation, preparing them with knowledge and skills to be effective social workers.

 Watch Dr. Alford’s Video